paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 There's a few things to note:

 * I was cycling over the "S" in the "BUS" lettering painted on the road.
-I have since measured this to be 2m out from the curb.
+I have since measured this to be 2m out from the kerb.
 The lane is 4.5m wide here.
 * The other cyclist was about 1 bus length ahead.
 This gave Mitchell no room to overtake me, then pull in behind the other cyclist.
 * Note the sharp left bend only about 100m ahead.
 * Also note how the lane narrows from the right, towards the entrance to the right turn lane.
 I have measured it to be 2.95m wide at that point.